isathar/Blender-Normal-Editing-Tools/README.md

   - refer to 'keyslist.txt' for key names to use if changing
   - the line to change is:
   - 'kmi = km.keymap_items.new('wm.call_menu_pie', 'BUTTON4MOUSE', 'PRESS')'
-- Support for Vrav's Transfer Vertex Normals addon
+- Transfer normals script based on Vrav's Transfer Vertex Normals

 ================================================================

 *Changelog:*

+v0.0.3
+- rewrote transfer vertex normals for speed + compatibility
+- ui fixes/optimizations
+- generation speed optimizations
+- changed way the script detects normals to use
+- added Flat generation mode (split normals only)
+- removed some unneeded variables

 v0.0.2
 - added transfer functionality to ui panel
 - menu usability optimizations